Questions? Call or text anytime πŸ“ž 818-446-9627

 Look for a small, manageable window.
 Maybe it's a five-minute stretch when the baby has just fallen asleep in the car.
 Maybe it's while you're folding laundry side by side.

-If a face-to-face conversation feels too confrontational or you can't trust yourself not to start crying immediately, it is perfectly okay to start with a text message.
+If a face-to-face conversation feels too hard or you can't trust yourself not to start crying, it is perfectly okay to start with a text message.
 The medium is less important than the message.

 Use a Simple Opener